bravoalpha79/MindGym/testing.md

 **All Responsive Design tests have been performed successfully.
 No issue has been identified.**

 _Note: Test 35 was performed on LG Wine Smart (LG H410) Android smartphone, with extra small screen (480x320px).
-The following has been observed:
+The following has been observed:_

-1. On Home page, scrolling is required to reach the Play button.
-Also, the Play button is too far from the main picture compared to the footer.
+_1. On Home page, scrolling is required to reach the Play button.
+Also, the Play button is too far from the main picture compared to the footer._
-2. On Gameplay page, at Hero level settings, some scrolling is required to reach the last rows of tiles.
+_2. On Gameplay page, at Hero level settings, some scrolling is required to reach the last three rows of tiles._

-However, since screens of this small size are infrequent:
+_However, since screens of this small size are infrequent:_
-1. Adding an additional media query for the affected screen size, to improve the button display on this particular device, is deemed superfluous at this point in version development.
+_1. Adding an additional media query for the affected screen size, to improve the button display just on this particular device, is deemed superfluous at this point in version development._
-2. Reducing tile size to view all tiles without scrolling would cause the tiles to become too small and their faces illegible.
+_2. Reducing tile size to view all tiles without scrolling would cause the tiles to become too small and their faces illegible._

-_Therefore the above observation will be logged as **Observation #1**, but not treated as an issue._
+_Therefore the above observation will be logged as **Observation #1**, but is not treated as an issue._